Diemut Poppen

-Poppen has been a member of the Chamber Orchestra of Europe, the Lucerne Festival Orchestra and the Orchestra Mozart.
+Poppen has been a member of the Chamber Orchestra of Europe, the Lucerne Festival Orchestra, and the Orchestra Mozart.

 She succeeded Nobuko Imai in her position at the Hochschule für Musik Detmold.
 She has been a member of the jury at several international competitions such as the ARD International Music Competition in Munich.
 She is also director of the Thüringische Sommerakademie (Chamber Music Summer Academy in Thuringia) and she founded the Osnabrück Chamber Music Series.

 Poppen has recorded for different labels such as Deutsche Grammophon, Live Classics, Cappricio, Ondine, Ars Musici, Tudor and EMI.
-Her wide repertory includes the new Mijail Pletnev and Kancheli Styx concertos for viola and orchestra.
+Her wide repertoire includes the new concertos for viola and orchestra by Mikhail Pletnev and by Giya Kancheli (Styx).